chiraggude/awesome-laravel/README.md

 * [Cartalyst](https://cartalyst.com/)

 ## Popular Packages
-> This is a list of well-documented, tested packages that are frequently used in most Laravel projects.
-If you're looking for an exhaustive list of Laravel packages, then check out the Package Repositories mentioned above.
+> This is a list of well-documented, tested packages that are frequently used in Laravel projects.
+If you're looking for an exhaustive list of PHP packages, then check out the Package Repositories mentioned above.

 ##### Developer Tools
 * [Generators](https://github.com/JeffreyWay/Laravel-4-Generators) - Defacto code generator for Laravel